 RECOVERY (“Randomised Evaluation of COVID-19 Therapy”)

 RECOVERY (NCT04381936) is a trial of treatments for hospitalized COVID-19 patients.
-RECOVERY has access to two sources of RCD on medications: the Prescribing and the Dispensing dataset.
-The trial has regular monthly data drops from NHS Digital for both these datasets (starting in July 2020 for the Prescribing, and December 2020 for the Dispensing dataset)
+RECOVERY has access to two sources of RCD on medications: the GP and the Dispensing dataset.
+The trial has regular monthly data drops from NHS Digital for both these datasets (starting in July 2020 for the GP, and December 2020 for the Dispensing dataset)

 AMALFI (“Active Monitoring for Atrial Fibrillation”)